Pankajtanwarbanna/pankajtanwarbanna/articles/generating-unique-ids-in-a-distributed-environment-at-high-scale.md

 date: '2021-02-18'
 tags: ['system design']
 draft: false
-summary: 'At a high scale, generating unique IDs is a really intresting system design problem to solve.
-Let's deep dive into possible methods with their pros and cons.'
+summary: At a high scale, generating unique IDs is a really intresting system design problem to solve.
+Let's deep dive into possible methods with their pros and cons.
 author: the2ndfloorguy
 ---